Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 MyBatis Tutorial : Part4 – Spring Integration

-MyBatis-Spring is a sub-project of MyBatis and provides Spring integration support which drastically simplifies the MyBatis usage.
-For those who are familiar with Spring’s way of Dependency Injection process, using MyBatis-Spring is a very simple.
+MyBatis-Spring is a sub-project of MyBatis that provides Spring integration support, which drastically simplifies MyBatis usage.
+For those who are familiar with Spring’s Dependency Injection process, using MyBatis-Spring is very simple.

 MyBatis Tutorial: Part 3 – Mapping Relationships